ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/sw_database/ansible.md

 ---
 name: Ansible
-category: DevOps
+category: CI/CD
-description: Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
+description: Ansible is a simple IT automation platform that makes your applications and systems easier to deploy and maintain.
 download_url: https://developers.redhat.com/products/ansible/download
 works_on_arm: true
 supported_minimum_version: